-The Committee recommends to the Assembly to urge the EAC Council of Ministers to direct the EAC Management to:- a) Preliminary Item on Provision of Offices, Stores, etc - TShs.104,805,251.33 The Audit Commission observed that in the preliminary Item D3 bill number 1 on page 5/1/6 in the contract for the main contractor, there was a provision for offices, stores etc. and all other buildings required to be used by the Main contractor and Nominated Sub Contractors.
+The Committee recommends to the Assembly to urge the EAC Council of Ministers to direct the EAC Management to -

+- i) ensure that a Building Policy and a Procurement Manual for the EAC Secretariat are developed ready for use; and - ii) ensure that in future building projects, the EAC Secretariat should revisit the designs by involving independent experts to safeguard the interest of the Community. - 2.4.4 Questionable Payments TShs.
+180,811,457.74 (TShs.
+180.81 Millions) - a) Preliminary Item on Provision of Offices, Stores, etc. TShs.104, 805,251.33 The Audit Commission observed that in the preliminary Item D3 bill number 1 on page 5/1/6 in the contract for the main contractor, there was a provision for offices, stores etc. and all other buildings required to be used by the Main contractor and Nominated Sub Contractors.
 The same item for provision of offices, stores etc. were found in the sub contracts and were paid.